ben-xD/Qats/README.md

-# Qats: The quiz game with cat pictures, and sometimes cat questions.
+# Qats: The quiz game with cat pictures, and sometimes cat questions.##
+## PAUSE
+I have currently paused this project, because my M1 mac is being annoyingly slow (unusable) and I don't like using Android Studio on my Ubuntu machine.
+I hope Android Studio optimized for M1 Silicon comes out soon.

 ## Getting started
 - `git clone git@github.com:ben-xD/Qats.git`
 - Open with Android Studio, and run